 I didn’t know how long that later would be, because my future was still in his hands, after we got back and then the year after…and so it just became sort of this, like, later, like, this point on the horizon.

-NEEDS NAME AND HIS IDENTIFIER MAN (National Academy of Sciences Conference/Film Clip): I’d like to welcome all of you to this convocation on a most important topic.
+NATIONAL ACADEMY OF SCIENCES CONFERENCE SPEAKER (Film Clip): I’d like to welcome all of you to this convocation on a most important topic.
 Together we can do better, certainly, addressing sexual harassment.

 In 2018, the National Academies of Sciences, Engineering, and Medicine